 DOMENIC STANSBERRY is the Edgar Award winning author of ten novels and a collection of stories.
 His most recent, The White Devil, is a sultry, decadent thriller concerning a young American woman in Rome who finds herself implicated in a series of murders dating back to her childhood.
 The book received the Hammett Prize for Literary Excellence in Crime Fiction, in October, 2017.

 Stansberry’s earlier work includes the North Beach Mystery Series, which received wide praise for its portrayal of the ethnic and political subcultures of San Francisco.
 Books from that series include The Ancient Rain, named several years after its original publication as one of the best crime novels of the decade by Booklist.
-An earlier novel, The Confession, received the Edgar for its controversial portrayal of Marin county psychologist accused of murdering his mistress.
+An earlier novel, The Confession, received the Edgar for its controversial portrayal of a Marin county psychologist accused of murdering his mistress.

 Stansberry's books have been translated into numerous languages, with editions in Japanese, Italian, French, Spanish and Polish among others.